-Panarin scores in OT, Blue Jackets beat Capitals 2-1
+Columbus beats Washington in OT, Holtby suffers eye injury

+WASHINGTON (AP) — Artemi Panarin flapping his arms to mimic Evgeny Kuznetsov’s goal celebration for the final insult, but the defending Stanley Cup champions were more concerned about a potentially significant injury.

-WASHINGTON (AP) — Cam Atkinson scored his 25th goal of the season, Artemi Panarin connected in overtime and the Columbus Blue Jackets beat the Washington Capitals 2-1 on Saturday night after the defending Stanley Cup champions lost All-Star goaltender Braden Holtby to an eye injury.
+Panarin scored in overtime for the second consecutive game to give the Columbus Blue Jackets a 2-1 victory over the Washington Capitals on Saturday night.
+Panarin’s goal came after Washington lost All-Star goaltender Braden Holtby to an eye injury.

-Holtby took a stick to the left eye from Atkinson through his mask in the second period.
-He left the game, giving way to backup Pheonix Copley, and the team said Holtby was still being evaluated.
+Holtby took a stick to the left eye from Cam Atkinson through his mask in the second period, left the game and did not return.
+Coach Todd Reirden was “very concerned” and remained uncertain about Holtby’s status afterward.

-Blue Jackets goalie Joonas Korpisalo stopped 32 shots in his second consecutive start in place of Sergei Bobrovsky, who backed up after being scratched Thursday for disciplinary reasons.
-Coach John Tortorella did not commit to starting Bobrovsky in the second half of his team’s back-to-back this weekend.
+“He’ll be getting evaluated later tonight still,” Reirden said.
+“Our initial discussions with our trainer and doctors, that’s a serious thing.
+He wasn’t able to return to the game, and we’ll get some more evaluation tonight and know a little bit more tomorrow and have a better update for you guys then.”

 Most Read Sports Stories